Status substitution and conspicuous consumption

-This paper presents a simple model of social identity that explains all of these stylised facts as a single phenomenon.
-This stands in contrast to existing theory, which struggles to rationalise these behaviours as a coherent whole.
-In our model, people belong to an identity group and derive status from two sources: (1) directly from consuming status goods themselves, and (2) from belonging to an identity with high average status good consumption, relative to that of other groups.
-And we assume there is some imperfect substitutability between status from each of these two sources.
-People may also get intrinsic benefits from their own consumption of status goods, but adding this has no impact on the insights or the outcomes.
+These six facts are by no means an exhaustive description of how people consume status goods.
+Nevertheless, we contend that they capture many of the most important features of status good consumption that have been documented empirically.
+Our paper presents a simple model of social identity that explains these six stylised facts as a single phenomenon.
+This stands in contrast to existing theory, which struggles to rationalize these behaviours as a coherent whole.

+In our model, people belong to an identity group and derive utility from two sources: (1) directly from consuming status goods themselves,\footnote{Own consumption can bring both intrinsic utility and individual status.} and (2) from belonging to an identity with high average status good consumption, relative to that of other groups.
+Importantly, we assume there is some imperfect substitutability between these two sources.

 Belonging to an identity group also makes people feel pressure to conform to some reference point of status good consumption for their identity group (a `benchmark for normal').
-We assume this reference point depends only on a person's neighbours, rather than their entire identity group.
+We assume this reference point depends only on a person's neighbours in a social network, rather than their entire identity group.
 These two features -- deriving benefits from group status and the pressure to conform -- are both core components of social identity theory \citep{costa2015social}.

-Our model sees agents gain status directly from consuming the status good.
-And status is an end in itself.
-This interpretation of status is the view of many sociologists \citep{coleman1994foundations} and of some economists \cite{Ocass2004exploring} and \citep{becker2005equilibrium}.\footnote{The origin of the desire for status, including evolutionary pressures, are explored in \cite{anderson2015desire}.} Within economics, it has proved especially popular in network economics (e.g. \cite{ghiglino2010keeping, immorlica2017social, langtry2023keeping}).
-But overall, a mainstream view in economics is that status comes only from income or wealth -- and that status goods are simple a costly signal \citep{bagwell1996veblen, glazer1996signaling, charles2009conspicuous}.
-Note that we model status consumption rather than conspicuous consumption, although most of the literature uses these two notions interchangeably (see discussion in \cite{Ocass2004exploring}).
-We argue that status good consumption is less restrictive than conspicuous consumption as it doesn't necessarily requires to be visible to others and importantly it departs from the notion that it always signals income.
+Our model sees agents gain utility directly from consuming the status good.
+This interpretation of status is the view of many sociologists \citep{coleman1994foundations} and of some economists \cite{Ocass2004exploring} and \citep{becker2005equilibrium}.\footnote{The origin of the desire for status, including evolutionary pressures, are explored in \cite{anderson2015desire}.} Within economics, it has proved especially popular in network economics (e.g. \cite{immorlica2017social, langtry2023keeping, ghiglino2010keeping}).
+But overall, a mainstream view in economics is that status comes only from income or wealth -- and that status goods are simply a costly signal \citep{bagwell1996veblen, glazer1996signaling, charles2009conspicuous}.